Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

-Plants or Fermentation-based Dairy: What should you focus on?
+Plants or Fermentation Dairy: What should you focus on?

 Dairy is responsible for 2.9 percent of total human-induced greenhouse gas emissions.
-To add to it, one liter of milk requires 628 liters of water, surpassing the water footprint of all the other foods and making it the largest polluter of water.
+Additionally, one liter of milk requires 628 liters of water, surpassing the water footprint of all the other foods and making it the largest water polluter.
 Such numbers have spurred the R&D efforts to find environmentally friendly, sustainable dairy alternatives that appeal to the growing demand for vegan products.

 While plant-based alternatives traditionally dominated this market, emerging technologies such as precision fermentation are rapidly gaining traction.

-This article explores the latest developments in sustainable dairy alternatives and discovers the leading companies.
+While this article explores the latest developments in sustainable dairy alternatives and discovers the leading companies, our Dairy Industry Trend report explores eight other trends that will impact the dairy industry.

 Recent Developments in Plant-based Dairy Alternatives